SamiaAurin/catviewer/README.md

      ```

 3. **Other Dependencies**:
    - Make sure you have all Go dependencies set up in your Go project directory.
-You can use `go mod` to manage the dependencies:
+You can use `go mod` to manage the dependencies after clone the repository:
      ```bash
      go mod tidy
      ```